 - Kitchen brush -- to clean the potatoes

-- Oven mitt -- to hold the hot plate
+- Oven mitts -- to hold the hot plate

 - Pair of tongs -- to handle the hot potato

-First of all, we're using russet potatoes, also known as Idaho or "baking" potatoes.
-I think these make the best baked potatoes.
+First of all, we're using russet potatoes, also known as Idaho potatoes or "baking" potatoes.
+This kind of potato makes the best baked potatoes.
 You can find them in 3 sizes -- large, medium and small.

 When picking out potatoes, look for ones that are as even and firm as possible.
 Avoid ones with bruises or cuts or soft spots.